A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: A special case in dimension

 Theorem \ref{matrix main result} says that this is in fact equivalent to showing, for instance, that \end{example}

 \begin{remark} If we wanted to use this technique in characteristic $3$, we could replace our choice of map $D$ by

 The distinction is that this map will give us lifts of $n \cdot \left( I^{n} \subseteq I^{n-1} \right)$, and instead of excluding characteristic $3$, we will have to exclude all characteristics dividing $\frac{n!}{m!}$ when using this map to study $I^{(n)} \subseteq I^m$.
 For appropriate choices of $n$ and $m$, this will allow us to say something about $I^{(n)} \subseteq I^m$ in characteristic $3$.
 In particular, Theorem \ref{matrix main result} also holds for this new choice of lifts.
 The proof is very similar to the one we present here, the only difference being that the sum of the coefficients is $\frac{n!}{m!}$ instead of $3^{n-m}$.
+Unfortunately, none of these approaches apply to studying the containment $I^{(3)} \subseteq I^2$ in characteristic $3$.

 In fact, this work was originally done \cite[Chapter 3]{mythesis} using the map $f_1 \frac{\partial}{\partial T_1} + f_2 \frac{\partial}{\partial T_2} + f_3 \frac{\partial}{\partial T_3}$.
 Vincent G\'elinas first suggested to the author to consider the map $D$ we use here instead; conversations with Alexandra Seceleanu were also crucial to make this change. \end{remark}